subisarkar/JexoSim/docs/Tutorial.md

 where  `xxxx.pickle`  is the output file name in the output directory.
 The results will show the signal, noise, fractional noise at T14, and the predicted noise on the transit depth.

+The example file is set up to run NIRISS with K2-18 b as the target.
+You should get results similar to those shown below.
+In order (left to right): example integration image, example spectrum (1 transit), precision on transit depth vs wavelength, fractional noise at T14 vs wavelength, noise (standard deviation of signal), noiseless signal.

 <div align="center">
 <img src="example_1/NIRISS_1.png" width="300px">
 <img src="example_1/NIRISS_2.png" width="300px">